-DTB Images
+DTB images

 Android implementations can include a device tree blob (DTB) image for use by the bootloader.
 The location of the DTB image (and the options for specifying DTB image parameters) differs between Android releases.